NinadJog/haskell-artifact-search/README.md

 (Given a range such as "1B 2C", the *getArtCells* function calculates the addresses of the all the cells in the range and returns them in a list.)

+Remaining implementation details to be described here.
+(They appear in the Haskell code)